-Ambulance services are not free unless you are a pensioner or concession card holder.
-Most people with health insurance already have ambulance cover, but if you are not covered, think about taking out a cheaper policy that covers you for 'ambulance only'
+Ambulance services are not usually free unless you are a pensioner or concession card holder.
+Most people with health insurance already have ambulance cover, but if you are not covered, think about taking out a cheaper policy that will cover you for 'ambulance only'.

 In the case of a medical emergency call: